Young children love grouping and sorting activities, so teaching your kids these valuable skills can be fun and easy to integrate into their play.

 - It looks like you are putting all the red ones and all the blue ones there.

-- It looks like you are putting all the fruits in this basket and all the vegetables in that basket?
+- I see you are putting all the fruits in this basket and all the vegetables in that basket.

 Young children may not be able to verbalize why they have put things in the same category as they may just intuitively know.

 By asking questions about why they belong together, such as “why is this group different”, children can learn to verbalize their reasons.

 There are different ways to present sorting activities, based on your children’s age and current level of understanding.

 A toddler won’t be able to sort picture cards into groups of fruits or vegetables or tell you what the common attribute is, but an older child can.

 Make the activity easier by telling kids what the group is, and asking them to add to or remove items from the category: